Create a Section Syllabus or Information Sheet

 - Informing students that you will answer questions about course material in section or office hours.

-- Helping students have reasonable expectations about your availability via email.
+- Helping students establish reasonable expectations about your availability via email.
 For example, “Email messages will be answered within 24 [or 48] hours.”

 Attendance and Tardiness: GSIs should note on the syllabus if they will deduct points for absences and/or lateness.
 GSIs should also define “absence” (e.g., excused vs. non-excused absences) and “lateness” (e.g., more than five minutes after class starts).